nimious/oculus/README.md

 ## Supported Platforms

-io-oculus is still under heavy development and may not fully work yet.
-So far, the following platforms have been built and tested with the **Oculus SDK 0.4.4 Beta**:
+This package is still under heavy development and may not fully work yet.
+The following platforms have been built and tested with the **Oculus SDK 0.4.4 Beta**:

 - ~~Linux~~
 - Mac OSX